 Outstanding borrowings under the facility bear interest at a variable rate equal to, based on the borrower's election, either (i) the sum of (x) the greater of the JPMorgan Chase Bank prime rate or the federal funds rate plus $\frac{1}{2}$ of 1% plus (y) a margin ranging from .75% to 1.25% based upon collateral availability or (ii) the sum of LIBOR plus a margin ranging from 2.5% to 3% based on collateral availability.
 The revolving credit facility includes various operating and financial covenants that are customary for transactions of this type, including, without limitation, restrictions on the incurrence and prepayment of other indebtedness, granting of liens, sales of assets, making of investments, maintenance of a minimum amount of inventory, and payment of dividends or other distributions.
-The new facility does not restrict USEC's payment of collateral.
+The new facility does not restrict USEC's payment of common stock dividends at the current level, subject to the maintenance of a specified minimum level of collateral.
 Failure to satisfy the covenants would constitute an event of default.
-At March 31, 2003, USEC was in compliance with covenants under the revolving credit facility.
+At June 30, 2003, USEC was in compliance with covenants under the revolving credit facility.